3D Interactive Visualization for Discovery and Exploration

 - Extensibility — Flexibility and extensibility for a variety of application domains

-A new release of NVIDIA IndeX is being announced and demonstrated at GTC 2018.
-This new release, NVIDIA IndeX 2.0 is another leap forward for our real-time scalable visualization SDK and includes numerous exciting new features.
+This new release of NVIDIA IndeX announced and demonstrated at SC’19 is another leap forward for our real-time scalable visualization SDK and includes many exciting new features.

 Contact Us to learn more about this release